FeiniuBus/EventBus/README.md

   dbConnection.Close();

   //Confirm Published Event.The event message won't publish untill invoked **IEventPublisher.ConfirmAsync()**
-  //And you can decide when the event message be confirmed all by your self. await _eventPublisher.ConfirmAsync();
+  //And you can decide when the event message should be confirmed all by your self. await _eventPublisher.ConfirmAsync();

   //Or you can just rollback these messages when exception was thrown.